Caching Design and Roadmap¶

 Caching can make Tiled faster.
 Because, in general, caches make programs more complex and harder to trace, Tiled was designed without any caching at first.
 Caches were added with clear separation from the rest of Tiled and an easy opt-out path.

-Client-side response cache.
+1. Client-side response cache.
 The Tiled Python client implements a standard web cache, similar in both concept and implementation to a web browser’s cache.
-It enables an offline “airplane mode”.
-If a server is available, it enables the client to inexpensively check whether the version it has is the latest one.

 Dask provides an opt-in, experimental opportunistic caching mechanism.
 It caches at the granularity of “tasks”, such as chunks of array or partitions of dataframes.